-(Originally written and published on Mar 10, 2009)
+(Published on Mar 10, 2009)

-While it seemed the decision was very clear to me at that point, a nagging feeling crept into me afterward.
+While it seemed that the decision was very clear to me at that point, a nagging feeling crept into me afterward.
 This was especially evident as I was making plans to return to work.
 Despite getting really great offers and opportunities for my next corporate assignment, with one paying an increment of over 30% of my previous salary, I felt surprisingly empty about them.

 I started to reassess my situation.

 When I made my decision, it was because I didn’t think it was possible to sustain my financial needs with my personal development business before my savings run out.